pospi/talk-solidity-blockchain-intro/solidity-notes.md

 }
 ```

 Note the chained method calls only set the values, and it's not until the final set of braces are executed that the external method runs.
-This is conceptually similar to using `.call()` and `.apply()` in JavaScript.
+This is conceptually similar to using `.bind()` or function currying in JavaScript.
 ]